jefdaj/cryptoisland/src/posts/2021/09/10/simple-cardano-batching-bots/index.md

 auction by requiring a predefined set of UTXOs to be used as user inputs.
 That looks better for most use cases.
 I could see it having an issue with auction sniping though.*

+*Update: only one bid can reference each original trade UTXO; subsequent bids just reference the previous state*

 # A (relatively) simple batching protocol